Jahender/architecture-center/docs/reliability/index.md

 - **Identify workloads and usage.** A *workload* is a distinct capability or task that is logically separated from other tasks, in terms of business logic and data storage requirements.
 Each workload has different requirements for availability, scalability, data consistency, and disaster recovery.
 - **Plan for usage patterns.** *Usage patterns* also play a role in requirements.
 Identify differences in requirements during critical and non-critical periods.
 For example, a tax-filing application can't fail during a filing deadline.
 To ensure uptime, plan redundancy across several regions in case one fails.
 Conversely, to minimize costs during non-critical periods, you can run your application in a single region.
-- **Establish availability metrics—*mean time to recovery* (MTTR) and *mean time between failures* (MTBF).** MTTR is the average time it takes to restore a component after a failure.
+- **Establish availability metrics &mdash; *mean time to recovery* (MTTR) and *mean time between failures* (MTBF).** MTTR is the average time it takes to restore a component after a failure.
 MTBF is the runtime a component can reasonably expect to last between outages.
 Use these measures to determine where to add redundancy to cloud services and to determine service-level agreements (SLAs) for customers.

     **Note** If the MTTR value of *any* critical component in a highly available setup exceeds the system recovery time objective (RTO), a failure in the system might cause an unacceptable business disruption.
-That is, you can’t restore the system within the defined RTO.
+That is, you can't restore the system within the defined RTO.
-- **Establish recovery metrics—recovery time objective and recovery point objective (RPO).** *RTO* is the maximum acceptable time an application is unavailable after an incident. *RPO* is the maximum duration of data loss that is acceptable during a disaster.
+- **Establish recovery metrics &mdash; recovery time objective and recovery point objective (RPO).** *RTO* is the maximum acceptable time an application is unavailable after an incident. *RPO* is the maximum duration of data loss that is acceptable during a disaster.
 To derive these values, conduct a risk assessment and make sure you understand the cost and risk of downtime or data loss in your organization.
 - **Determine workload availability targets.** To ensure that application architecture meets your business requirements, define target SLAs for each workload.
 Account for the cost and complexity of meeting availability requirements, in addition to application dependencies.
 - **Understand service-level agreements.** In Azure, the SLA describes the Microsoft commitments for uptime and connectivity.
 If the SLA for a particular service is 99.9 percent, you should expect the service to be available 99.9 percent of the time.

     Define your own target SLAs for each workload in your solution, so you can determine whether the architecture meets the business requirements.
-For example, if a workload requires 99.99 percent uptime but depends on a service with a 99.9 percent SLA, that service can’t be a single point of failure in the system.
+For example, if a workload requires 99.99 percent uptime but depends on a service with a 99.9 percent SLA, that service can't be a single point of failure in the system.

 For tips and best practices for developing requirements for reliable applications, see [Developing requirements for resilient Azure applications](./requirements.md).